 Yes, you can apply for Permanent Resident status and Temporary status at the same time.
 Canadian Immigration policy recognizes the concept of dual intent.

 Yes and no. As a general rule, you must submit your Canada Immigration Visa Application (Application for Permanent Residence in Canada) to the Canadian Immigration Visa Office responsible for the country of your citizenship or to the visa office responsible for the country you are currently residing in if you have been legally admitted to that country for at least one year.
 Applicants to the federal economic immigration programs must first create an online profile in the Express Entry immigration selection system.

 Canada immigration regulations, laws and policies are constantly subject to change.
 To remain continuously informed on changes being made by Immigration, Refugees and Citizenship Canada (IRCC), please visit CIC News.

 Yes, there is.
 Immigrating to Canada has become more and more complicated over time.
 There are currently more than 100 different federal and provincial immigration programs under which an applicant may qualify and it is very difficult for an individual to know which program is most suitable for his or her circumstances.
 Even though Immigration, Refugees and Citizenship Canada (IRCC) permits you to submit a Canadian Immigration Visa Application on your own, statistically, your chances of succeeding are increased if a qualified Canadian immigration attorney represents you.
 Moreover, a perfected application will, in many cases, avoid unnecessary delays, allowing you to obtain your Canada Immigration Visa faster.

-Campbell Cohen has been widely recognized as a leader in Canadian immigration for over 40 years.
+Cohen Immigration Law has been widely recognized as a leader in Canadian immigration for over 40 years.
 Here are ten reasons why.

 - Guide you in the selection of the Canadian immigration category that is best for you.